How to Take Your Fundraising to the Next Level

 If you sell Shave Ice or Sno-Kones, it’s simple to double your flavor offering and add some punch to your menu.
 Your regular sweet ices become pucker-inducing servings with just one shot of Sour Attitude®.
 It’s perfect for customers who want a sour twist on a hot day, and you can pair it with any sweet syrup.

 Popcorn doesn’t have to be a savory snack.
 Branch out from butter flavor with GlazePop®.
 Simply add the mix to your kettle with your corn and oil, and you’ll be producing gourmet popcorn in no time.
 Start with popular caramel corn or a color that represents your organization and expand from there.

 6. Get more attention with visuals and samples.

 Using high-quality images of appetizing foods on your menu, place posters and flyers not only at your concession stand, but also in other locations around your event.
 Plant the seed to get your customers interested in your food before they even arrive in front of you.
 Then, once they’re nearby and smelling the delicious aromas coming from your stand, have free samples on hand.
 Bite-sized samples can be just enough to whet customers’ appetites and draw them in for the sale.
 Choose items that will attract the most attention like fudge or flavored popcorn.

 7. Focus on presentation.

 Think about how you can improve the perceived value of your products.
 One way could be to add a jumbo size to your menu.
-You sell more and also get a walking advertisement, as other event attendees see (and smell!) your customers’ purchases.
+You sell more and also get a walking advertisement, as other event attendees see your customers’ purchases.
 Introducing a souvenir cup with free or discounted refills can boost sales, and you can also encourage combo purchases by using food trays that pair drinks with popcorn and candy.